yoona96/Dev-Sample-Repo/README.md

 # Dev-Sample-Repo

-Repo to test CI connection
+Repo to test CI connection.
-if CI repo is correctly connected, CI/CD repo should be updated.
+If CI repo is correctly connected, CI/CD repo should be updated.